k3s-io/docs/docs/networking/networking.md

 The `traefik.yaml` file should not be edited manually, because k3s would overwrite it again once it is restarted.
 Instead you can customize Traefik by creating an additional `HelmChartConfig` manifest in `/var/lib/rancher/k3s/server/manifests`.
 For more details and an example see [Customizing Packaged Components with HelmChartConfig](../helm/helm.md#customizing-packaged-components-with-helmchartconfig).
 For more information on the possible configuration values, refer to the official [Traefik Helm Configuration Parameters.](https://github.com/traefik/traefik-helm-chart/tree/master/traefik).

-To disable it, start each server with the `--disable traefik` option.
+To disable it, start each server with the `--disable traefik` flag.

 If Traefik is not disabled K3s versions 1.20 and earlier will install Traefik v1, while K3s versions 1.21 and later will install Traefik v2 if v1 is not already present.